EslamMashaly/SeleniumProject/README.md

 ___
 * Firstly, make sure Jumia's website is working in your environment.
 [Jumia](https://www.jumia.com.eg)
-* Make sure you have the edge browser, or you can change it from BaseTest class to whichever browser you need. (src/test/java/base/BaseTest.java)
+* Choose a browser to run the test on (Edge, Chrome, Firefox) by adding the browser name in the parameter value in the testng.xml file.
-* Provide a valid registration email in the email field in RegisterTest class. (src/test/java/register/RegisterTests.java)
+* Provide a valid registration email in the email field in RegisterTest class. (src/test/java/register/RegisterTests.java).
 ```java
     private String email="e75e1e540da0@drmail.in";
     private String password="gETZKvbhZ9m#Tpa";